This privacy notice explains what data China Dialogue Trust collects on the use of its websites. It applies to information about:

 If we make a final offer, we will also ask you for the following:

-If you are successful, the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus 6 years following the end of your employment.
+If you are successful, we will retain the information in your employee file for the duration of your employment plus 6 years following the end of your employment.

-Equal opportunities information is retained for 6 months following the closure of the recruitment process whether you are successful or not.
+Equal opportunities information is retained for 6 months following the end of the recruitment process, regardless of individual success.

 Current and Former Employees